-When you’re making content that’s going to reach hundreds or even thousands of learners in educational and workplace settings, you’re bound to encounter those who need your content to be accessible in ways you may not have considered before.
+When you’re making content that’s going to reach hundreds (or even thousands) of learners in educational and workplace settings, you’re bound to encounter individuals who need your content to be accessible in ways you may not have considered before.

-eLearning Accessibility for mobility and photosensitivity issues
+eLearning accessibility for mobility and photosensitivity issues

 Some folks have a hard time using a mouse or a keyboard.
 And for people with light or motion-triggered seizures, using a computer can be a risky proposition.
 A little extra thought in the design process can make your content safer and easier to use for everyone.